nagsay/nagsay/README.md

-Eu sou a Jhennifer, 17 anos e estudante de python
+Eu sou a Jhennifer, 17 anos e estudante de python, javascript, html e css

 <!---
 nagsay/nagsay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.